-Meyer’s writings appear in numerous journals, magazines, and on-line news sites, including as a frequent contributor to Waging Nonviolence, and to the blog site New Clear Vision (for which he is a contributing editorial advisory committee member).
-His most recent of six books is We Have Not Been Moved: Resisting Racism and Militarism in 21st Century America (PM, 2012), which Dr. Maya Angelou noted was “so needed” for its “investigation of the moral issues of our time.”
-He is a regular contributor to WIN Magazine and to the peer-reviewed professional journal Peace and Change (for which he serves as an Editorial Board member); his work can also be found in the Indypendent, Fellowship magazine, Truth-out.org, ZNet (zcommunications.org) and Counterpunch.org.
-He is a founder of the local anti-imperialist collective Resistance in Brooklyn, working on issues of Puerto Rican solidarity, political imprisonment and the prison industrial complex; this work is spotlighted and detailed in the recent book Accountability and White Anti-Racist Organizing.
+Meyer’s writings appear in numerous journals, magazines, and online news sites, including as a frequent contributor to Waging Nonviolence, and to the blog New Clear Vision (for which he is a contributing editorial advisory committee member).
+Dr. Maya Angelou noted that his Meyer's book We Have Not Been Moved: Resisting Racism and Militarism in 21st Century America was “so needed” for its “investigation of the moral issues of our time.”
+He was a regular contributor to WIN Magazine and to the peer-reviewed professional journal Peace and Change (for which he serves as an Editorial Board member); his work can also be found in the Indypendent, Fellowship magazine, Truth-out.org, ZNet (zcommunications.org), and Counterpunch.org.
+He is a founder of the local anti-imperialist collective Resistance in Brooklyn, working on issues of Puerto Rican solidarity, political imprisonment and the prison industrial complex.
 Argentine Nobel Peace laureate Adolfo Perez Esquivel has commented that “Meyer is a coalition-builder,” one who “provides tools for today’s activists” in his writings and his work.

 Modern-day movements to end racism in the U.S. seem sadly doomed to fail.
 If more fundamental approaches to social change and more sober analysis of U.S. history are not considered, our efforts will lead to continued fragmentation—or worse.
 The essays in this book—written by lifelong anti-imperialist organizer, educator, and author Matt Meyer—reveal the successful strategies and methods of multigenerational and multitendency coalitions used in recent campaigns to free Puerto Rican and Black Panther political prisoners, confront neo-Nazis in Charlottesville, and many more.